biojava/biojava-tutorial/structure/chemcomp.md

             }
 </pre>

-This should give this output:
+This will give this output:

 <pre>
 MSE is a group of type amino